ggreen/valkey-showcase/docs/workshops/Labs/01_Getting_Started.md

 ## Start ValKey

-Run the following to create a Docker network for the ValKey locator and server members to communicate.
+Run the following to create a  network for the ValKey locator and server members to communicate.

 Run the following to Start a ValKey